bob-collective/bob/README.md

 # BOB

-Building on Bitcoin (BOB) is a Substrate-based, Bitcoin-optimized, and EVM-compatible rollup and smart contract development kit.
+Building on Bitcoin (BOB) is a Bitcoin-enhanced and OP Stack-compatible rollup and smart contract development kit.